(Originally written approximately 2005)

 My concern is that this misrepresentation will be spread throughout the Internet and my reputation will be damaged because of it.
 This is the reason I have written this paper in hopes of clarifying the issue so that I will not be falsely accused.

 In that same e-mail she asked me what church I went to.
 I responded by giving the web page of the church and again said that she had misrepresented me.
 I again asked for the phone number to her pastor, for the web address, for the church name, and/or location.
-She responded again without giving that information but saying that she didn't see any names on the web site that I provided for her and she asked who my pastor and elders were.
+She responded again without giving that information but saying that she didn't see any names on the web site that I provided for her, and she asked who my pastor and elders were.
 I told her it was a small church, to e-mail them and ask for someone named pastor Matt (not me).
-I gave the name of the elder and stated that I had not hesitated to give her the information she requested and ended the email with "Well?".
+I gave the name of the elder and stated that I had not hesitated to give her the information she requested and ended the email with "Well?"
 She then stopped responding to me.
-On Dec., 15, I e-mailed her again stating that I was still waiting for the contact information for her pastor and her church.
-She has not e-mailed me a response at the time of writing this update on Dec., 18.
+On December 15, I emailed her again stating that I was still waiting for the contact information for her pastor and her church.
+She has not emailed me a response at the time of writing this update on December 18.

 Update Dec, 26, 2005